Asana/locheck/README.md

 ## What does it do?

-Locheck can perform two kinds of checks on `.strings` files.
+Locheck can perform many kinds of checks on localization files.
+The simplest one is making sure all strings appear in both the base language and translations, but it can also make sure all your format specifiers are consistent, even in `.stringsdict` files.
-1. A string appears in `Localizable.strings` for your base language but is missing elsewhere.
-This is a source of UI bugs.
-2. A translated string uses incorrect arguments, for example a mismatched specifier or invalid position.
-This is a source of crashes:

 Consider this string: